In Some US Zip Codes Youth at Higher Risk of Firearm Death Than War Zones

 - Disabilities, Firearms and Self Defense

-This peer reviewed article relating to our Accidents and Disability section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "In Some U.S. Zip Codes Young Men Face Greater Risk of Firearm Death Than in War Zones" was originally written by Brown University, and published by Disabled-World.com on 2022-12-23 (Updated: 2023-06-24).
-Should you require further information or clarification, Brown University can be contacted at brown.edu.
+This peer reviewed publication pertaining to our Accidents and Disability section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "In Some US Zip Codes Youth at Higher Risk of Firearm Death Than War Zones" was originally written by Brown University, and submitted for publishing on 2022/12/23 (Edit Update: 2024/02/19).
+Should you require further information or clarification, Brown University can be contacted at the brown.edu website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit